LGBTQ+ Sexual Assault

 - Survivors risk that they will be confronted with prejudice at a time when they are very vulnerable and need understanding.

-A LGBTQ person may be less likely to report an assault or get help out of fear that they will be blamed for the assault because of their "lifestyle", by friends, family, or officials.
+A LGBTQ+ person may be less likely to report an assault or get help out of fear that they will be blamed for the assault because of their sexual orientation or gender identity by friends, family, or officials.